Diagnostics for Semiparametric Accelerated Failure Time Models with R Package afttest: Illustration

 \end{kframe} \end{knitrout}

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}

 \end{kframe} \end{knitrout}

-The output presents the key results, including the original function \code{Call}, and the test's $p$-values.
-The unstandardized test yielded a significant $p$-value of 0.005, while the standardized test was not significant ($p$-value = 0.100).
-While the standardized test is generally recommended~\citep{choi2024general}, a significant $p$-value from the unstandardized test may indicate the need for further diagnostic analyses, such as link function and functional form tests, to investigate potential violations of the model assumptions.
-Calling the \code{plot()} method with \code{std = TRUE} generates the corresponding Figure~\ref{fig:pbc01_omni_ns_std}, which will be discussed with the other plots for Model~\ref{eq:illustration:1}.
+The output summarizes the key results, including the original function \code{Call} and the test's $p$-values.
+The unstandardized test yielded a non-significant $p$-value of 0.150, whereas the standardized test was statistically significant ($p$-value = 0.005).
+A significant result from the standardized test suggests potential violations of model assumptions, warranting further diagnostic analyses, such as link function and functional form tests.
+Calling the \code{plot()} method with \code{std = TRUE} generates Figure~\ref{fig:pbc01_omni_ns_std}, which is discussed alongside other diagnostic plots for Model~\ref{eq:illustration:1}.

 To conduct the link function test for Model~\ref{eq:illustration:1}, we set \code{testType = "link"}.
 This analysis utilized the same \code{aftsrr()} object from the omnibus test along with the non-smoothed Gehan-based estimating equations (\code{eqType = \code{"ns"}}).